Rakkestad: Ytterskogen

 Ytterskogen is located in the agricultural area south of Rakkestad village and halfway to Ise.
 Ytterskog is also a noble family.

 Degernes

 Degernes is a village and parish.

 Attractions

 Rakkestad Church

 Rakkestad Church (Rakkestad kirke) is a medieval era church.
 It was built ca. 1200.
 The Church is of Romanesque architecture style with rectangular ships and narrower and elongated choir.
 The building material is stone and brick.
 Rakkestad Church is first mentioned in written sources in 1370.
 In 1875, the church was extended with the sanctuary arch demolished and a new tower erected.
 The parish belongs to the Østre Borgesyssel deanery in the Diocese of Borg.

-Linnekleppen
+Linnekleppen fire lookout tower

 A visit to the fire lookout tower on Linnekleppen is recommended.
 Located at one of the highest peaks in the county 325 m it overlooks the whole county, parts of neighbouring counties, and parts of Sweden.
-Linnekleppen is the only fire tower still in use in Norway.
+It is staffed by a human fire lookout during summer months, when there is a higher fire risk.
+First established in 1908, it is the only currently active fire lookout tower in Northern Europe.